Ruby Jewel brings iconic Jewel Bus to Bridgeport Village

 Amanda Spear, Ruby Jewel's mobile marketing fleet general manager, said the company is excited to locate one of their ice cream trailers in Tualatin.

-"If it were normal times, we'd be at the Moda Center, Oaks Park; we're also at the zoo in the summertime," said Spear.
+"If it were normal times, we'd be at the Moda Center, Oaks Park; we're also at the zoo in the summertime," Spear said.
 "Those are our permanent locations that we normally have, but obviously because of COVID, we had to get a little bit more strategic, and Bridgeport Village has always really been on our radar."

 Lisa Herlinger founded Ruby Jewel in 2004.
 She sold her first ice cream sandwich creations at Portland farmers markets.

-In addition to Bridgeport Village, there is a Jewel Bus at BG's Food Cartel in Beaverton, and a third bus will soon move into the Hawthorne Asylum, a food cart pod in Southeast Portland, said Spear.
+In addition to Bridgeport Village, there is a Jewel Bus at BG's Food Cartel in Beaverton, and a third bus soon will move into the Hawthorne Asylum, a food cart pod in Southeast Portland, Spear said.

-The Ruby Jewel Buses sell seven varieties of the 5.25-ounce pre-packaged ice cream sandwich treats, said Spear.
+The Ruby Jewel Buses sell seven varieties of the 5.25-ounce prepackaged ice cream sandwich treats.

-"It's enough for two people to share or a very hungry person," she said of the typical sandwich.
+"It's enough for two people to share or a very hungry person," Spear said of the typical sandwich.